Events

 that framework’s idiom: React callback props, Vue typed emits (plus v-model

-(see the caveat below).
+stay callback inputs (see the caveat below).

 Same event, different framework shape

-<Switch value={enabled} onValueChange={setEnabled} /><TextInput value={name} onValueChange={setName} /><Pressable onPress={() => setCount(count + 1)} />Vue — typed emits, or v-model on the controlled components that support it:
+Section titled “Same event, different framework shape”<Switch value={enabled} onValueChange={setEnabled} /><TextInput value={name} onValueChange={setName} /><Pressable onPress={() => setCount(count + 1)} />Vue uses typed emits, or v-model on the controlled components that support it:

-<Switch v-model="enabled" /><TextInput v-model="name" /><Pressable @press="count++" />Angular — real @Output() EventEmitters everywhere, including Switch and
+<Switch v-model="enabled" /><TextInput v-model="name" /><Pressable @press="count++" />Angular uses real @Output() EventEmitters everywhere, including Switch and

 TextInput:

-template: ` <Switch [value]="enabled" (valueChange)="setEnabled($event)" /> <TextInput [value]="name" (valueChange)="setName($event)" /> <Pressable (press)="count = count + 1" />`The payload is the same concept.
-The public API is framework-shaped.
+template: ` <Switch [value]="enabled" (valueChange)="setEnabled($event)" /> <TextInput [value]="name" (valueChange)="setName($event)" /> <Pressable (press)="count = count + 1" />`Svelte receives the same native event object shape as React — props pass through as-is, no framework-specific event wrapper:

 Passthrough events vs adapter events